CyanogenMod/android_frameworks_compile_slang/README.rst

   $ cd <Android_Root_Directory>

-Using frameworks/base/libs/rs/java/Fountain as a simple app in both Java and ScriptC, we can find the following command line in the build log::
+Using frameworks/base/tests/RenderScriptTests/Fountain as a simple app in both Java and Renderscript, we can find the following command line in the build log::

   $ out/host/linux-x86/bin/llvm-rs-cc \